Storyfall

 Timeout

 The host can configure an optional voting timeout - a time limit for each vote.
 If the timeout expires before all players have voted, the choice with the most votes at that point wins.
-If no one has voted, a random choice is selected.
+If no one has voted, the timeout continues waiting until at least one vote is cast.

 Input Choice Voting